Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Why is this stage so important?

-Also important to this implantation stage is your uterine thickness.
-You want to aim for a thickness that is about 8-10mm in order for successful implantation to occur.
+Also crucial to this implantation stage is your uterine thickness.
+You want to aim for a thickness of about 8-10mm for successful implantation.

 How does your uterine lining thicken?
-A rise in the level of your body’s estrogen results in the lining getting thicker, and a rise in progesterone helps your thickened uterine lining prepare for implantation.
+A rise in the level of estrogen results in the lining getting thicker, and a surge in progesterone helps your thickened uterine lining prepare for implantation.

-This may be news to many, but you may actually find that skipping sex post ovulation is actually good for pregnancy.
+This may be news to many, but you may find that skipping sex post-ovulation is actually good for pregnancy.

 Another fun fact: ACOG states that pregnancy is only confirmed after implantation is complete.
 You may ovulate, but between one-third and half of all the fertilized eggs never implant, so pregnancy isn’t guaranteed to occur if you ovulate – it only will if you successfully implant.